 The first opportunity to revisit the shrine was that evening.
 We overheard plots from other visitors to come back at sunrise.
 After a brief struggle to get out of bed, we returned in the early morning, just as the morning haze was burning off.
 The payoff was great.
 Visitors were few.
 We had this ancient wonderland to ourselves.

 Miyajima is one more essential school field trip in these parts.
 Perhaps my biggest thrill was coming across dozens of elementary schoolchildren’s drawings of the shrine.
 I’m wowed by the startling artistic vision of Japanese kids and their unerring ability to capture details.
 They portrayed a sunny, happy world unbothered by the other visitors.
-Their colorful pictures captured the spirit of the shrine, and was a much-needed antidote to the daily turmoil that surrounds us.
+Their colorful pictures captured the spirit of the shrine, and were a much-needed antidote to the daily turmoil that surrounds us.